-- Boneless Chicken Breasts: Bake at for 20-22 minutes depending on the size.
+- Boneless Chicken Breasts: Bake at 400 degees for 20-22 minutes depending on the size.

 - Chicken Drumsticks: Bake at 400 degrees for 35-45 minutes depending on the size.

 - Can I prep any ingredients in advance?
 Yes!
-The green sauce and marinade can both be made beforehand.
-Keep both mixtures stored in the fridge in separate containers until you’re ready to use them.
+The green sauce and marinade can both be made 1 day beforehand.
+Keep both mixtures stored in the refrigerator in separate containers until you’re ready to use them.

 - How long should I marinate my Peruvian chicken for?
-I recommend marinating your chicken for 30 minutes – 6 hours.
-(The longer your chicken marinates, the more flavorful it will become.)
+I recommend marinating your chicken for at least 30 minutes to overnight.
+(The longer your chicken marinates, the more flavorful it will be!)

 - How do I reheat my leftover chicken?
 The best way to reheat your Peruvian chicken is in the oven.
-Simply place your chicken thighs in an oven safe dish and pour in enough water to just cover the bottom of the pan.
-Then cover the pan with aluminum foil and place it in the oven at 350 degrees for 8-15 minutes or until the chicken reaches your desired temperature.
+Place your chicken thighs in an oven safe dish and pour in enough water to just cover the bottom of the pan.
+Then cover the pan with aluminum foil and place it in the oven at 350 degrees for 8-15 minutes or until the it reaches your desired temperature.

 - Bold flavors!
-Lots of soy, cilantro, cumin & garlic!
-This chicken dinner is perfect for those who love big bold & spicy flavors!
+Lots of garlic, citrus, cilantro & spices!
+This chicken dinner is perfect for those who love big bold spicy flavors!

 - So easy to make!
 Just blend, marinate & bake!
-Because the mariande and sauce can easily be made beforehand, whipping up this chicken dish will take no time at all!
-(Plus it’s perfect for serving a large group too!)
+Because the mariande and sauce can easily be made beforehand, whipping up this chicken dinner takes no time at all!

 - Not your average baked chicken recipe!
-No boring chicken dinner here!
-This recipe goes hard on flavor & is fun & interactive with a creamy flavorful dipping sauce!
+No boring chicken dinner over here!
+This recipe goes hard on flavor with a creamy dipping sauce that’s fun & zesty!